Why Does My Dog Lay On Top Of Me? (15 Reasons)

 Our furry pals are quite the characters, especially when it comes to sharing our attention!

-If we’ve got other pets or family members hanging around, your dog might decide to park himself right on top of you.
+If you’ve got other pets or family members hanging around, your dog might decide to park himself right on top of you to show they’re the top dog.

 But if they’re feeling a bit jealous or possessive, they can take the whole resource-guarding thing to a whole new level.

-They might pull a move where they become our personal bodyguards, making sure no one else gets too close.
+They might try to become our personal bodyguards, making sure no one else gets too close.

 Now, while it can be cute, this behavior can get a bit dicey if it turns into aggressive guarding.